 Circumstance 2 Hurricanes are powerful storms occurring between 5 and 20 degrees north and south of the Equator which cause heavy rainfall powerful winds, gusts and storm surges.
-The high speed winds, exceeding 180 km per hour damage buildings, hurling their roofs in the air, breaking windows and making houses uninhabitable. eg. Hurricane A full answer mentioning some factual informa-Katrina in 2005 made more than tion about the strength of earthquakes and intensity of hurricanes giving different ways in which people can become homeless gets the full 5/5 here.
+The high speed winds, exceeding 180 km per hour damage buildings, hurling their roofs in the air, breaking windows and making houses uninhabitable. eg. Hurricane Katrina in 2005 made more than 300,000 people homeless and killed and injured many others.

+A full answer mentioning some factual information about the strength of earthquakes and intensity of hurricanes giving different ways in which people can become homeless gets the full 5/5 here.